 We have invested heavily, and continue to invest, in the development of new products.
 Our 200 Lean disk sputtering system is designed to address the demand for increased areal density in hard disk drives and our customers' concurrent need to produce more complex thin-film disks.
 Our future revenues depend on the industry recognizing the need for improved recording methodologies and the need for disk sputtering systems that facilitate manufacturing of advanced media with technologies such as perpendicular recording.
 Our future revenues also depend significantly on the market acceptance of our 200 Lean disk sputtering system, which we have only recently introduced and which competes against a product that has been on the market longer.
-Our new products will typically bear higher production and warranty costs in comparison to our more established product lines.
+New products, such as the 200 Lean, will typically bear higher production and warranty costs in comparison to our more established product lines.
 Additionally, our gross margins on our new products may be lower and more difficult to predict.
+In particular, the 200 Lean is a complex system that pushes the limits of technology and we have encountered a number of challenges in production, installation and start-up of the first batch of systems.
 Advanced vacuum manufacturing equipment, such as the 200 Lean, is subject to extensive customer acceptance tests after installation at the customer's factory.
 These acceptance tests are designed to validate reliable operation to specification in areas such as throughput, vacuum level, robotics, process performance and software features and functionality.
 These tests are generally more comprehensive for new systems, like the 200 Lean, than for mature systems, such as the MDP-250B, and are designed to highlight any problems typically encountered with early versions of the equipment.
-Failure to promptly address any of the problems uncovered in these tests could lead to delays in revenue recognition, which would have a material adverse effect on our business.
-We continue to invest heavily to develop products for the thin-film disk manufacturing industry.
+Failure to promptly address any of the problems uncovered in these tests could have adverse effects on our business, including rescheduling of backlog, failure to achieve customer acceptance and therefore revenue recognition as anticipated, unanticipated rework and warranty costs, penalties for non-performance, cancellation of orders, or return of products for credit.